1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsBeyond Idea Grant is sponsored by South Dakota Community Foundation (in partnership with Bush Foundation).
-The Beyond Idea Grant program supports community-based problem solving in South Dakota by developing, testing, and spreading ideas that make the region better for everyone.
+Supports community-based problem-solving efforts in South Dakota, aiming to develop, test, and spread ideas for equitable change.

 Get alerted about grants like this